-We have ours in our bathroom and it is very happy!
+We have ours in our bathroom, and it is pleased!
 I have plenty of care tips for Spider Plants in my #stopkillinghouseplants blog post.

-This plant is easy to find and care for, making in one of the best houseplants for apartments.
+This plant is easy to find and care for, making it one of the best houseplants for apartments.
 Like the Pothos plant, you can keep them in almost any light level, just not direct sunlight.
-They look and will grow great in hanging planters or in a wall planter.
+They look and will grow great in hanging planters or wall planters.
 They are also insanely easy to propagate in water.

-Again, simply water this plant when it’s dry, about once a week.
-There are many varieties of Philodendrons, including the heartleaf philodendron.
+Again, water this plant when it’s dry, about once a week.
+There are wide varieties of Philodendrons, including the heartleaf philodendron.
 Or consider the split-leaf philodendron, an easy and low-light alternative to the fussy fiddle leaf plant!

-Well, what can get easier than a plant that doesn’t need soil?
+What can get easiermore accessible than a plant that doesn’t need soil?
 If your cat likes to dig in your plants, these soil-less houseplants for small living spaces are your solution.

 Just spritz your Tillandsia (aka air plant) with water once a week.
-Give it a home in a fun container, like a teacup or a hanging glass orb.
-If your air plant needs a little extra love you can try this Air Plant Fertilizing Spray during the growing months.
+Please give it a home in a fun container, like a teacup or a hanging glass orb.
+If your air plant needs a little extra love, you can try this Air Plant Fertilizing Spray during the growing months.
 This will help keep your air plants healthy, hydrated, and colorful!

 Why not have a house plant that doubles as a beauty treatment?
-Cut off a piece of an aloe vera leaf, remove the sharp side, and cut in half.
-Use this fresh aloe gel directly on your skin or even add to smoothies!
+Cut off a piece of an aloe vera leaf, remove the sharp side, and cut it in half.
+Use this fresh aloe gel directly on your skin or even add tit o smoothies!

-Aloe vera plants only need one deep watering once every three weeks or so.
+Aloe vera plants only need one deep watering once every three weeks or s.
 It can grow in indirect or artificial light.